gsam1999/inv-mgmt/README.md

 ## Installation

-npm v7 is used to install the necessary dependencies.
+Nodejs(version>12) is required to run the application. npm is used to install the necessary dependencies hence insatll npm (ersion>7).
 Use the following command to install the dependencies once inside the folder.

 ```bash
 npm install